This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 • There Is No Cellular Service: Do not count on having cell service while inside the park.
 Make sure to download Google Maps, and make screenshots of your reservation tickets.

 • Carry Bear Spray and Be Bear Aware: If you plan on hiking, then make sure to rent or buy and carry bear spray.
-While hiking, make noise, talk loud, and clap your hands to let the bears know you are in the vicinity.
+While hiking, make noise, talk loudly, and clap your hands to let the bears know you are in the vicinity.
 If possible, do not hike alone and stick with a group of hikers.

 • Above all, be safe!
 Always use the designated turnouts to pull over and take photos.
 Do not stop in the middle of the road.
 If you finish your drive late in the evening and end up driving in the darkness, be very cautious driving.
 Drive slow and be on the lookout for animals crossing the road or jumping on the road.